rs-kellogg/data-the-right-way/_sources/kdc-datasets.md

     :align: center
 ```

-* Here is an example of how to set connection parameters for Datagrip:
+* Here is an example of how to set SQL Server connection parameters for Datagrip:

 ```{image} ./images/kdc-connection-settings-datagrip.png
     :alt: datarip-connection-settings